Firestar's Quest: Synopsis

-Themes

-In an AuthorTracker email, Victoria Holmes says that one of the main themes of Firestar's Quest is "two cats are genuinely torn between following the warrior code and doing what they believe is right for themselves".
-In the book, Firestar is asked to find and rebuild SkyClan which described as Holmes "will take him a long way outside the warrior code and all that he believes in".
-A review commented that "themes of faith and responsibility give it depth" and also added that "It's quite satisfying watching Firestar and Sandstorm assemble a ragtag group of cats into a true Clan," and compared to movies such as The Bad News Bears to Major League.

 Publication history

 HarperCollins published the hardcover edition of Firestar's Quest and released it on 21 August 2007.
 The book had a 150,000 first release.
-After the release, Erin Hunter went on tour to talk about Firestar's Quest with fans.
 HarperTrophy, an imprint of HarperCollins, released the paperback version of Firestar's Quest on 13 May 2008.
 Russia has published a translation of Firestar's Quest.
 The German version of the book has also been released as both a hardcover and audiobook.
 The United States, the United Kingdom, and Canada have English versions of Firestar's Quest.
 Canada launched the book early on 9 August 2007.
 Firestar's Quest ended up on many bestseller lists, including the New York Times Best Seller list.

 Sequel

-After the publication of the novel, Holmes confirmed the possibility of seeing SkyClan again:
+After the publication of the novel, Holmes confirmed the possibility of seeing SkyClan again.

-Yes they will!
-I'm planning the Super-Special for 2010 at the moment, and I think I can reveal exclusively and for the first time ever that it will be set in SkyClan.
-Yay!
-Well, it would have been a waste of all those lovely names and characters if we hadn't used them again.

 SkyClan's Destiny, the third super edition and sequel tells of a civil war in SkyClan and was released on 3 August 2010.
 SkyClan was also brought back in the SkyClan and the Stranger manga, including The Rescue, Beyond the Code, and After the Flood.
 These detail how Sol lived in SkyClan for a time and shows how he came to have such a strong vendetta against the Clans.

 Critical reception

-A reviewer from Children's Literature gave a very positive review, calling Firestar's Quest a “fantastic extension” to the Warriors series, and near the end of the review, the critic said Firestar's Quest showed that the Warriors books had evolved “from simply entertaining to thought provoking adventures”.
+A reviewer from Children's Literature gave a very positive review, calling Firestar's Quest a "fantastic extension" to the Warriors series, and near the end of the review, the critic said Firestar's Quest showed that the Warriors books had evolved "from simply entertaining to thought provoking adventures".
 A review by Booklist noted the longer length of the book and also praised the mission and new characters introduced in the book.
 Publishers Weekly also gave a positive review writing "Fans of the Warriors books will excitedly delve into Firestar's Quest, the latest edition to Erin Hunter's bestselling series."